07947613070

 Wedding Photographer in London, Bristol & Cardiff

-Guy Milnes Photography is based between London and Cardiff, covering South Wales, Bristol, London and the home counties.
+Guy Milnes Photography is based in London and Cardiff and covers South Wales, Bristol, London, and the home counties.

-He has been a professional photographer since 2008 and loves to capture the wedding day's atmosphere as it unfolds naturally.
+He has been a professional photographer since 2008 and loves to capture the atmosphere of the wedding day as it unfolds naturally.

 Preferred Contact Number: